joenilan/pycoin-grs/COMMAND-LINE-TOOLS.md

 So why not just broadcast this transaction and collect our winnings?
 Well, the coins have already been spent.
 Oh well.

-Note that pycoin uses a deterministic algorithm to create the signatures, so if you try this at home, you will get the exact same transaction with the exact same 0995cf6f55e1cf22f7c31f5ad52d111e897b0b9b7e37a1bb755a470324b4a2c4 hash.
+Note that pycoin_grs uses a deterministic algorithm to create the signatures, so if you try this at home, you will get the exact same transaction with the exact same 0995cf6f55e1cf22f7c31f5ad52d111e897b0b9b7e37a1bb755a470324b4a2c4 hash.

 [PIZZA]: https://bitcointalk.org/index.php?topic=137.0